Trump redesignates North Korea a state sponsor of terror: What that means

 Trump promised the designation would impose additional penalties on North Korea.

-Sanctions can include: restrictions on foreign assistance from the U.S.; ban on defense exports and sales; control over certain exports of dual use items; and other financial restrictions.
+Sanctions can include: restrictions on foreign assistance from the U.S.; ban on defense exports and sales; control over certain exports of dual use items and other financial restrictions.

 FROM TRUMP TO CLINTON, HOW US PRESIDENTS HAVE DEALTH WITH NORTH KOREA